wa1kmoon/Astro101/GRB101/grb_observations/012_GW170817&GRB170817A/note12.md

 The intergalactic medium dispersion has negligible impact on the gamma-ray photon speed, with an expected propagation delay many orders of magnitude smaller than our errors on $v_{GW}$

->Upper limit and lower bound of the fractional speed difference are obtained.The intergalactic medium dispersion has negligible impact on the speed difference.
+>Upper limit and lower bound??? of the fractional speed difference are obtained.The intergalactic medium dispersion has negligible impact on the speed difference.

 <div id="sect4.2"></div>